Retail life cycle: Growth stage

 In the growth stage, Langlois, R., & Robertson, P. (1995) points out that the new business formats start to be accepted by consumers and traits of new formats are widely understood in the industry.
 As a result, the market share begins to ascend and copycats are also on the rise.
 The competition between companies that apply traditional methods and new methods gets more intense.
 At that time, companies who have reformed their operating activities firstly can increase the marker sales and the profitability.

 At the meanwhile, the competition between companies of new and original retail formats begin to turn out white-hot.
 With the rapid growth of reformed companies, customers of companies without innovation intend to choose products and services of innovative companies.
-Therefore, the unreformed retail institutions begin to take various actions to reduce the loss of customers.
-In fact, many companies which use original retail formats meet challenges of new formats with the positive attitude and apply some new methods in the existing formats.
+Therefore, the unreformed retail institutions begin to take various actions to stop the decline of customers.
+In fact, many companies, which use original retail formats, meet challenges of new formats with the positive attitude and apply some new methods in the existing formats.
 The competition of different retail formats is unique and increase the vitality in the market.

 Later in the stage, with the wide application of new formats, the competition of companies which accept new formats will emerge and augment.
 The competition of different retail formats does not take the main role in the market.
 In the competition of new formats, some companies lacking competence start considering to leave the market.
 The remaining companies are inclined to take actions like improvement of service standard, expanding the commodity portfolio and improvement of shop facilities.
 Despite the continuing growth of sales, the cost will surge as well.
 Apart from the direct cost, indirect cost will increase sharply including promotion cost and the expense incurred by the increasing size of the organization.
 The cost may be higher than the sales and companies will face the non-profit situation.